 Millvale is a very small borough located in the state of Pennsylvania.
 With a population of 3,290 people and just one neighborhood, Millvale is the 452nd largest community in Pennsylvania.
-Much of the housing stock in Millvale was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Millvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Millvale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millvale is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Millvale who work in food service (12.90%), office and administrative support (11.57%), and sales jobs (8.30%).